Avoid debugging by gut feel or trial and error

 If things get really dire, I take a walk and think about something else and then, when I'm back at my desk, ask myself what do I actually know?

-Another benefit of having a checklist is, if you need to enroll the help of a coworker or collaborator, you've got a list of things you've tried and the results of those tries.
+Another benefit of having a checklist is, if you need to enroll the help of a coworker or collaborator, you've got a list of things you've attempted and the results of those attempts.
 Plus, you've proof that you put effort and consideration into solving the problem on your own and therefore respect their time.

 p.s.
 Julia Evans has a bunch of other debugging advice that you should check out.